shwezhu/shwezhu.github.io/content/post/other/001-c-go-java-python-memory-strucutre.md

 In this article, we will discuss the internals of memory management of CPython.
 Please note: Other implementations, such as *Jython* and *IronPython*, may implement memory management in a different way.

-As CPython is implemented in the C programming language, let’s first understand two important functions related to memory management in C: `malloc` and `free`! 这个已经知道是啥了, 就不放到这了, 原文链接在下面,
+As CPython is implemented in the C programming language, let’s first understand two important functions related to memory management in C: `malloc` and `free`!

 ### 4.2.
 Variables in Python